GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

     ```

 1. Ensure Helm is properly installed by running the following command.
 You
-   should see versions `v3.2.1` appear for both the server and the client:
+   should see version `v3.2.1` appear:

     ```shell
     ./helm version